 The credentials file created in the previous step is separate from the

 cert.pem file.
 Unlike the

 cert.pem file, the credentials file consists of a token that authenticates only the Named Tunnel you just created.
 Formatted as

 JSON, the file cannot make changes to your Cloudflare account or create additional Tunnels.

 If you are done creating Tunnels, you can delete the

 cert.pem file, leave only the credentials file, and continue to manage DNS records directly in the Cloudflare dashboard or API.
-For additional information on the different functions of the two files, see the table in .
+For additional information on the different functions of the two files, refer to the list of .

 cloudflared expects the configuration file at a specific location:

 ~/.cloudflared/config.yml.
 You can modify this location if you want.
-For this example, we'll keep the default.
+For this example, we will keep the default.
 Create or edit your configuration file using a text editor.

 $ vim ~/.cloudflared/config.yml